-I don't know about you, but this happens with me all the time, I accidentally take a pull in the wrong branch, then curse a bit, call my self some name 🤬, and then apply this fix.
+I don't know about you, but this happens to me all the time; I accidentally take a pull in the wrong branch, then curse a bit, call myself some name 🤬, and then apply this fix.
 This fix has been a lifesaver for me, and it's also effortless if you understand the concept well enough.

 Let's say you pulled in a

 master and the code is not yet ready to go live, now the good thing about Git is that it always keeps a copy of your remote at

 ORIG_HEAD so if you need to revert to it, you can tell Git to reset back to the remote version by using the following command: